NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

     )
 ```

-Note that we have to do it for each parameter we want to be able to change from the launch file, here `conveyor_id`, `speed` and `sensor_index`, in order to fit with Hans-Gunther's implementation.
+Note that we have to do it for each parameter we want to be able to change from the launch file, here `conveyor_id`, `speed` and `sensor_index`, in order to fit with Hansel's implementation.

 > 💡 Warning: Before continuing please be sure you implemented all the required launch arguments